AWinterman/gist-put/README.md

 # make it anonymous
 gist-put -a file

-# open it in your browser once it is created
+# a browser and navigate to your newly created gist.
 gist-put -o file
 ```